wrosenbaum/ex-post-facto/_teaching/2021s-cosc-112/syllabus.md

 Lab assignments will include two opportunities for extra credit:

 - Each assignment will suggest extensions to the "basic" task you'll be expected to perform.
 The extensions will often be more open-ended, so this is one opportunity to express your creativity in the class and get credit for doing so!
-(See the "extension portfolio" section below to see how the exctensions are factored into your grade.)
+(See the "extension portfolio" section below to see how the extensions are factored into your grade.)

 - Lab assignments may be turned in up to 4 days early for extra credit.
 You will receive 1% extra credit for the assignment per day early.
 For example, an assignment turned in on Thursday will receive 1% extra credit, Wednesday 2%, etc. up to Monday.